chef-boneyard/chef-web-docs-2016/includes_rspec/includes_rspec_syntax.rst

 .. code-block:: ruby

-   describe "1 plus 1" do
+   describe '1 plus 1' do
-     it "equals 2" do
+     it 'equals 2' do
        a = 1
        b = 1
        sum = a + b